Noel McGrath (hurler): Senior

-McGrath claimed a fourth Munster Championship medal on 10 July 2016 after scoring a point from left wing-forward in a 5-19 to 0-13 defeat of Waterford in the final.
+McGrath claimed a fourth Munster Championship medal on 10 July 2016 after scoring a point from left wing-forward in a 5–19 to 0–13 defeat of Waterford in the final.
 On 5 September 2016, he retained his position at left wing-forward for the All-Ireland final against Kilkenny.
-McGrath scored a point from play and collected a second All-Ireland medal following a 2-29 to 2-20 victory.
+McGrath scored a point from play and collected a second All-Ireland medal following a 2–29 to 2–20 victory.

 On 23 April 2017, McGrath lined out in his fourth National League final.
-He scored two points from right corner-forward but ended the game on the losing side following a 3-21 to 0-14 victory for Galway.
+He scored two points from right corner-forward but ended the game on the losing side following a 3–21 to 0–14 victory for Galway.

-On 30 June 2019, McGrath scored a point from midfield when Tipperary suffered a 2-26 to 2-14 defeat by Limerick in the Munster final.
+On 30 June 2019, McGrath scored a point from midfield when Tipperary suffered a 2–26 to 2–14 defeat by Limerick in the Munster final.
 On 18 August 2019, he was selected at midfield when Tipperary faced Kilkenny in the All-Ireland final.
-McGrath scored two points from play and ended the game with a third All-Ireland winners' medal following the 3-25 to 0-20 victory.
+McGrath scored two points from play and ended the game with a third All-Ireland winners' medal following the 3–25 to 0–20 victory.
 He ended the season by receiving his third All-Star award.

 In November 2022, McGrath was named as the new Tipperary captain for the 2023 season.

 On 27 April 2025, McGrath came on as a substitute against Cork to play his 74th championship match for Tipperary, breaking the record he had previously shared with Brendan Cummins when he came on as a substitute against Limerick on 20 April 2025.

-On 20 July in the 2025 All-Ireland final, McGrath came on as a substitute for his 79th championship appearance and scored the last point of the match as Tipperary defeated Cork by 3-27 to 1-19 and claim a 29th All-Ireland title and a fourth title for McGrath.
+On 20 July in the 2025 All-Ireland final, McGrath came on as a substitute for his 79th championship appearance and scored the last point of the match as Tipperary defeated Cork by 3–27 to 1-19 and claim a 29th All-Ireland title and a fourth title for McGrath.

 He is the first from the county to win a fourth medal since Mick Burns, Sean McLoughlin and John McKenna achieved it in 1965.

+In 2026, McGrath played his 18th season with the Tipperary senior hurling team.
+He came on as a substitute in the first three matches of the Munster Senior Hurling Championship, and started the final game against Limerick on 24 May as Tipperary failed to qualify for the All-Ireland Senior Hurling Championship.

 Munster

 McGrath was added to the Munster team in advance of the 2012 Railway Cup.
-He made his first appearance for the team on 9 February 2014 when he scored two points from centre-forward in a 1-18 to 0-16 defeat by Connacht.
+He made his first appearance for the team on 9 February 2014 when he scored two points from centre-forward in a 1–18 to 0–16 defeat by Connacht.

 On 15 December 2016, McGrath was selected on the bench when Munster faced Leinster in the Railway Cup final.
-He was introduced as a half-time substitute for Shane Bennett and claimed a Railway Cup medal following the 2-20 to 2-16 victory.
+He was introduced as a half-time substitute for Shane Bennett and claimed a Railway Cup medal following the 2–20 to 2–16 victory.